deburky/calibration/ordinal-classification/README.md

 This notebook and attached scripts serve to track some experiments with simple ordinal classification approach (SOCA) proposed by Eibe Frank and Mark Hall.

 I owe the discovery of this to @mosh98.
 You can find their implementation [here](https://github.com/mosh98/Ordinal_Classifier).
+Corresponding Medium post is provided [here](https://towardsdatascience.com/simple-trick-to-train-an-ordinal-regression-with-any-classifier-6911183d2a3c).

 ### Simple Ordinal Classification Approach